Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

     ```

 <a name="group_launch"></a>
-## Group Launching Management
+## Group Launch Management

-The Component-Based Application also provides an [application group feature](../app-management/app-controls.md#group).
+The component-based Application also provides an [application group feature](../app-management/app-controls.md#group).
 You can use it as follows.

-1. Declaring launch privilege in the manifest file
+1. Declare the launch privilege in the manifest file
     ```
     <component-based-application appid="org.tizen.base-component" exec="@BINDIR@/base-component" nodisplay="false" multiple="false" type="capp">
         <frame-component id="base-frame" launch_mode="caller" main="true" icon-display="false" taskmanage="true">